 The first step is easy: brainstorm.

-Since keywords are what people are searching for, if you know your niche, you’ll have a good idea of the kind of information people need at each stage of their interaction with you.
+If you know your niche, you’ll have a good idea of the kind of information people need at each stage of their interaction with you.
 If not, think about what you’d search for.
 Use this as the starting point for a list.
 It’s a good idea to use a spreadsheet for this as most of the tools you’ll use will allow you to export data as Excel or CSV files.

-You can also find out which search terms are already bringing people to your site, as a starting point for generating new, related keywords you can use for SEO, content development and marketing.
+You can also find out which search terms are already bringing people to your site, as a starting point for generating new, related terms you can use for SEO, content development and marketing.
 Two places to find these are Google Analytics and Google Search Console.

 To find keywords in Google Analytics, go to Acquisition » All Traffic » Channels and click on Organic Search in the table.